BenjaminDecaillet/M05-mp-decaillet/doc/packaging.md

 This project is deployed to [test.pypi.org as "decm05"](https://test.pypi.org/project/decm05/).

 [GitHub actions](https://github.com/master-ai-batch5/M05-mp-decaillet/actions/workflows/main.yml) ensure the automatic deployment of tagged commits.
-TODO - in fact, not yet...

 ## Deployment from a local machine